Blac Chyna Shares Inspirational IG Post On Easter Sunday

-Blac Chyna is still on her life changing journey and took to Instagram on Easter Sunday to share an inspirational post to further document her journey.
+Blac Chyna is still on her life changing journey.
+She took to Instagram on Easter Sunday to share an inspirational post to further document her journey.

 Taking to the platform, the former reality star shared a photo of herself as she wore a long, pink skirt and strapless white top and posed in a field as the sun served as her natural filter.
 She wore her hair in a short, pixie cut with natural makeup as she appeared to be reflecting on her journey thus far.